Destabilising compact warped product Einstein manifolds: Geometric operators for warped products

 \section{Geometric operators for warped products}

 In this section we collect some useful identities that are used in the proof of the main theorems.
-The calculations are entirely straightforward so we omit the proofs.
-All of the theorems involve choosing a potentially destabilising tensor $h \in s^{2}(TM)$ and then computing the Rayleigh quotient
+All of the theorems involve choosing a potentially destabilising tensor ${h \in s^{2}(TM)}$ and then computing the Rayleigh quotient

 which provides a lower bound for the least negative eigentensor of $\Delta_{L}$.
 The class of destabilising tensors that we consider can be written in the form

 where ${\overline{h} \in s^{2}(TB)}$, ${\tilde{h} \in s^{2}(TF)}$ and ${\psi \in C^{\infty}(B)}$.\\ \\ One fundamental calculation is of the Christoffel symbols for the Levi-Civita connection of a warped product metric. \begin{lemma}[Christoffel symbols of $g$] Let $M = B\times F$ be a product manifold and let $g = \overline{g}\oplus f^{2}\tilde{g}$ be a warped product metric on $M$.
 Then the Christoffel symbols for the Levi-Civita connection of $g$ are given by: